andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 In a piece labeled *sordo* in the partbooks, Juan Gutiérrez de Padilla creates a comic dialogue between a religious teacher and a "deaf" man named Toribio (\expoemref{expoem:Oyeme_Toribio-Padilla}).
 The villancico, which begins *Óyeme, Toribio* and is labeled as a "Dúo con bajón," was performed in Matins for Christmas at Puebla Cathedral in 1651.

-\begin{Footnote} \signature{MEX-Pc}{Leg.
-1/2}; \autocites{Stanford:Catalog}{Puebla:Microfilm} \end{Footnote}
+[<]: \signature{MEX-Pc}{Leg.
+1/2}; \autocites{Stanford:Catalog}{Puebla:Microfilm}

 It is part of Padilla's earliest surviving Christmas cycle for the new cathedral, which had been consecrated in 1649.

-\begin{Footnote} Another villancico by Padilla is discussed in the next chapter.
-See also \autocites{Cashner:Cards}{Mauleon:PadillaPalafox}.  \end{Footnote}
+[<]: Another villancico by Padilla is discussed in the next chapter.
+See also \autocites{Cashner:Cards}{Mauleon:PadillaPalafox}.

-Though two key partbooks are missing, including the Tenor I part who played the deaf man, the dialogue can be reconstructed because the lyrics of the deaf man's part were written in the surviving bass part. %\begin{Footnote} The friar was played by the Altus I.  The friar was probably accompanied by the Bassus I on *bajón*, but this partbook is missing.
+Though two key partbooks are missing, including the Tenor I part who played the deaf man, the dialogue can be reconstructed because the lyrics of the deaf man's part were written in the surviving bass part.

+[<]: The friar was played by the Altus I.  The friar was probably accompanied by the Bassus I on *bajón*, but this partbook is missing.
 The deaf man was played by the Tenor I, but this partbook is missing.
 The deaf man was accompanied by the Bassus II on *bajón*.
 Though the Tenor I solo music is missing, the lyrics for the vocal part are written in above the accompaniment in the Bassus II part.
 Thus we have the music for the friar without its accompaniment, and the accompaniment for the deaf man and most of the lyrics, but not the deaf man's music.

  The lyrics are preserved in one of the few imprints of villancico poetry from Puebla to match up with surviving music, from Christmas 1651, currently inaccessible in a private collection in Puebla.
-Gustavo Mauleón Rodríguez, who alone has access to the collection, kindly shared with me a few pages of this imprint but not the ones including this poem.  %XXX\end{Footnote}
+Gustavo Mauleón Rodríguez, who alone has access to the collection, kindly shared with me a few pages of this imprint but not the ones including this poem.  %XXX